Amrita2019/Brightness-related-Illusion-replication-using-DL-model/README.md

 The code for NLM filtering algorithm: NLM.

+The code for Savitzky Golay(SG) and Weiner filtering algorithm: SVG_Weiner.

 The code for training and testing different versions of U-net, De-GN, De-GB, De-4N, De-4NGB, De-4NMB U-net using loss function mean squared error ('mse') and dropout() functions after 4th downsampling block and bottleneck layer and De-GN-bce-Unet using loss function binary cross entropy('binary_crossentropy') and dropout() functions after each downsampling and upsampling block and bottleneck layer: U_net_illusion.

 The code for training and testing different versions of U-net, i.e., De-GN, De-GB, De-4N, De-4NGB, De-4NMB U-net++: U_net_plus_plus_illusion.